Joining the group

 Prospective graduate students

 There are strict limits on the number of students admitted to DEES/Lamont in any year.
 DEES guarantees 12 months of funding for each graduate student in the program (as all programs should!).
 If the student doesn't have a fellowship (e.g. NSF or NASA) to cover this, then the PI will provide this funding from projects.
 So I will only take on students as funding allows.
-As I don't currently have funding to take on any students for a Sept 2021 start date, I don't intend to take on any students for the Jan 2021 submission deadline unless they have their own funding.
+There is also a requirement for two semesters of physics, chemistry and math to be admitted to the graduate program.
+Some exceptions are possible but they need to be negotiated with the admissions committee.

 Prospective postdoctoral fellows